lorentzben/labnotebook/content/blog/2023-01-12-mock-community-generation.md

 ### Todos for Tomorrow:

-- Go Back to the Original question from Aggrey
+- Go Back to the Original question from Aggrey (from 8-22-22)
+  - Explained to Dr. Aggrey my progress on papers
+  - He suggested I begin by characterizing the taxa present in each gut segment
+  - Then see what functional data we have for those and see what substrates will make it to the end
 - Generate a Mock community M&M or other and validate pipelines
 - Visualize Ampliseq
   - benchmark with a mock community